A proof of N.Takahashi's conjecture for $(\mathbb{P}^2,E)$ and a refined sheaves/Gromov-Witten correspondence: Comparison of the scattering diagrams of and

-we get that the automorphisms attached to the initial rays of $\tilde{\mathcal{S}}$ coincide with the automorphisms of the automorphisms attached to the initial rays of the scattering diagram $\fD^\iin_{\cl^+}$ defined in \cite[\S 1.4]{bousseau2019scattering}.
-By uniqueness of the consistent completion, we get the equality
+we obtain that the automorphisms attached to the initial rays of $\tilde{\mathcal{S}}$ coincide with the automorphisms attached to the initial rays of the scattering diagram $\fD^\iin_{\cl^+}$ defined in \cite[\S 1.4]{bousseau2019scattering}.
+By uniqueness of the consistent completion, we obtain the equality

 where $S(\fD^\iin_{\cl^+})$ is defined in \cite{bousseau2019scattering} as the consistent completion of $\fD^\iin_{\cl^+}$.

 More precisely, there is additional point to discuss in order to really make sense of this equality.
 In the algorithm of \cite{MR2846484} constructing $\tilde{\mathcal{S}}$ from its initial data, the local steps are local scattering diagrams in the sense of \cite[\S 1.1]{bousseau2019scattering} if, at a point $\sigma$, one uses as function $\varphi \colon M \rightarrow \R$ the function $d_\sigma \varphi_{\bar{C}}$, differential of $\varphi_{\bar{C}}$ at the point $\sigma$, that is, $(a,b) \mapsto -an-b$ if $\sigma \in C_n$ (and $(a,b) \mapsto \min(-an-b,-a(n+1)-b)$ if $\sigma$ belongs to the intersection of $C_n$ and $C_{n+1}$).
 On the other hand, the scattering diagrams of Section 1.2 of \cite{bousseau2019scattering} are defined as having local scattering diagrams at a point $\sigma$ defined using the function $\varphi_\sigma \colon (a,b) \mapsto -ax-b$ if $\sigma=(x,y)$.
 Therefore, $\tilde{\mathcal{S}}$ is a priori not a scattering diagram in the sense of \cite[\S 1.2]{bousseau2019scattering} and $S(\fD_{\cl^+}^\iin)$ is a priori not a consistent structure in the sense of \cite{MR2846484}.